July 9, 2024

 How Fast Does Lavender Grow?

 • Lavender grows relatively slowly.
-Expect noticeable growth within the first year with full maturity in 2-3 years.
+Expect noticeable growth within the first year with full maturity in 2 to 3 years.

 Can Lavender Survive Winter?

-• English lavender is frost-hardy, while French and Spanish varieties need protection in colder climates.
+• English lavender is able to withstand the frost while French and Spanish varieties need protection in colder climates.

-• Use mulch and protective covers for winter care.
+• Use mulch and protective covers in the winter.

 How Often Should Lavender Be Watered?

-• Water new plants regularly then reduce frequency once established.
+• Water new plants regularly then reduce how often you do so once they’re established.

 What Is the Best Time of Year to Plant Lavender?

-• Spring is ideal for planting lavender giving plants time to establish before winter.
+• Spring is ideal for planting lavender giving plants time to get established before winter.

 How Do I Prevent Lavender from Becoming Woody?